adesh33UIUC/Mortgage-Project/README.md

 ---

-## 📂 Project Purpose

-This project demonstrates how programming can bring transparency to financial decision-making and serves as a strong portfolio piece for financial computing and amortization modeling.

----

 ## 🏷 Attribution

 This project was created by **Anish Deshpande** of **UIUC** as part of personal exploration in financial software and amortization modeling.